jamesrayman/CodeWars-Notebook/README.md

 # CodeWars Notebook
 Presaved code for HP CodeWars

+This notebook is written specifically for Windows 10.

 # Commands
 * `n init x`: create subdirectories for `prob00` to `probx`
 * `n data path`: extract data files from `.\path\`